Zakspeed 861: Engine and transmission

 The transmission was carried over from the 841, with an in-house magnesium alloy casing containing modified Hewland DGB internals.

 Racing history

 During the team's part-time entry to the 1985 season, they had entered a single car for Jonathan Palmer at only the European and British races.
 For 1986 the team's original intention was to continue with one car for Palmer, but Huub Rothengatter, who brought funding to the team, was entered in a second chassis from early in the year.
 Ten finishes were recorded by the two drivers during the year, the best of them an eighth-place finish for Palmer at Detroit, and another for Rothengatter in Austria.
 The 861 chassis were used in the first two races of the 1987 season, while the team's new 871 was readied.
 A single 861 was used as a spare until the 1987 Detroit Grand Prix, where Martin Brundle raced it after crashing his 871 in practice.
 He retired from the race with turbo failure.

+During the 1986 season it was generally felt that although Rothengatter brought money to the team, the cost of running two cars actually hindered the development of the 861 as it did not allow the team to do as much testing as they would have liked.